EMERGING MARKETS-Brazil real strengthens after weekend corruption protests

 * Michael Goldstein will remain as an executive director and acting CEO Source text for Eikon: Further company coverage:

-(Updates to close) By Bruno Federowski SAO PAULO, Dec 5 The Brazilian real strengthened on Monday on traders' relief that weekend demonstrations refrained from directly targeting President Michel Temer, after the currency hit its lowest level since June last week.
+By Bruno Federowski SAO PAULO, Dec 5 The Brazilian real strengthened on Monday on trader relief that mass weekend demonstrations refrained from directly targeting President Michel Temer.
 Demonstrators protested across Brazil on Sunday to denounce corruption and a congressional vote seen as an attempt to curtail sweeping graft investigations.
-Some investors had feared the protests would take aim at Temer, whose approval ratings remain near record lows, potentially hampering his administration's efforts to gather lawmaker support for austerity measures.
+Some investors had feared the weekend protests would take aim at Temer, whose approval rates remain near record lows, potentially hampering his administration's efforts to gather lawmaker support for austerity measures.
 "Protesters can demonstrate against Congress.
 As long as they don't demonstrate against the government, the market will remain calm," said Thiago Castellan, a trader with Renascença brokerage.
-The Brazilian real strengthened 1.2 percent, closing at 3.42 per greenback.
-It had lost 1.7 percent last week.
-Other Latin American currencies also gained.
-The Colombian peso rose 1.52 percent on higher crude prices, and the Mexican peso strengthening 0.19 as investors followed the results of a historic deep water oil and gas auction.
+The Brazilian real strengthened 0.5 percent after weakening 1.7 percent last week.
+Other Latin American currencies were mixed, with the Colombian peso rising 0.8 percent on the back of higher crude prices.
 Brazilian stocks seesawed as a drop in financial shares helped offset a two-day rally in shares of Braskem SA, Latin America's largest petrochemical company.
-The stock reached a record high on Monday after the company said on Friday it was in advanced talks with authorities in Brazil and the United States for a leniency agreement related to a massive corruption scandal.
-Key Latin American stock indexes and currencies at 22:17 GMT: Stock daily % YTD % indexes change change Latest MSCI 853.97 0.11 7.53 Emerging Markets MSCI LatAm 2255.51 0.32 23.26 <.MILA00000 PUS> Brazil 59831.73 -0.8 38.02 Bovespa Mexico IPC 44937.30 0.86 4.56 Chile IPSA 4206.44 0.08 14.30 Chile IGPA 21002.45 0.05 15.71 Argentina 16999.02 0.3 45.60 MerVal Colombia 9776.86 0.53 14.38 IGBC Venezuela 36755.96 -4.49 151.96 IBC (Reporting by Bruno Federowski; Editing by Leslie Adler)
+The stock reached a record high on Monday after it said on Friday it is in advanced talks with authorities in Brazil and the United States for a leniency agreement related to a massive corruption scandal.
+Analysts at JPMorgan Securities upgraded their recommendation on U.S.-listed shares of Braskem to "overweight" from "neutral," citing the leniency accord negotiations.
+Wider emerging markets largely shrugged off political uncertainty in Italy after its prime minister resigned following a crushing defeat in a referendum over constitutional reform.
+Currencies such as the Polish zloty and Czech crown that have the closest trade ties to the euro zone initially fell on the news but later pared back losses.
+Key Latin American stock indexes and currencies at 1500 GMT: Stock indexes daily % YTD % change change Latest MSCI Emerging Markets 854.70 0.19 7.42 MSCI LatAm 2261.05 0.57 22.87 Brazil Bovespa 60443.61 0.21 39.43 Mexico IPC 44926.82 0.83 4.54 Chile IPSA 4207.26 0.1 14.32 Chile IGPA 21009.17 0.09 15.74 Argentina MerVal 17000.84 0.31 45.62 Colombia IGBC 9774.24 0.5 14.35 Venezuela IBC 38563.85 0.21 164.35 Currencies daily % YTD % change change Latest Brazil real 3.4536 0.50 14.29 Mexico peso 20.6250 0.07 -16.46 Chile peso 668.15 0.43 6.22 Colombia peso 3058.91 0.82 3.61 Peru sol 3.42 -0.09 -0.18 Argentina peso (interbank) 15.9450 0.03 -18.58 Argentina peso (parallel) 16.29 0.37 -12.40 (Reporting by Bruno Federowski; Editing by Bill Trott)

 * Michael Goldstein will remain as an executive director and acting CEO Source text for Eikon: Further company coverage: